Water is the New Sexy

 It’s one thing to present an investment thesis as to why water utilities should perform well and it’s quite another to see it play out in the marketplace.
 Talk is cheap but cash is king.

-Water Utilities: Are They Cheap
+Water Utilities Are Still Cheap

-Based on Southwest Water’s Takeover Value of 2.2 Times Book and a 1.9% Dividend Yield?
+Based on Southwest Water’s Takeover Value of 2.2 Times Book and a 1.9% Dividend Yield

 Company